hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Images/carrier-grade.dashboard.images.details.md

 2. Click the **Images** link on the **Project** dashboard **Compute** panel.

 3. Click the name of the image.

-<p>**Note:** When your cursor is on the image name, the name is underlined.</p>
+	**Note:** When your cursor is on the image name, the name is underlined.

-4. The Image Details screen shows detailed information about the image, including:
+4. The **Image Details** screen shows detailed information about the image, including:

 	* name and ID
 	* status